Skip to content

 Hot Tip: Unless you’re a professional illustrator, or really, really good, don’t attempt to do your own illustrations.

-Unless you hire someone to oversee this process, you will need to make sure there are no errors in the illustrations.
+You will need to make sure there are no errors in the illustrations.
+If this seems daunting, you can hire someone to oversee this process.

-For the first part, you need to carefully review each illustration, including the cover and back cover (if you have an image on the back cover).
+For the first part, carefully review each illustration, including the cover and the back cover (if you have an image on the back cover).

-It can even be consistency.
-How the characters look throughout the story or even the background scenery, for example.
-In one project I did, the illustrator had molding in some illustrations and none in others where is should have been.
+It can even be consistency, for example, how the characters look throughout the story, or even the background scenery.
+In one project I worked on, the illustrator included molding in some illustrations and none in others where it should have been.

-You’ll have to have a keen eye for these possible pitfalls, but getting it right is the difference between a good quality product and a poor quality product.
+You’ll need to have a keen eye for these potential pitfalls, but getting it right is the difference between a high-quality product and a low-quality one.

 For the illustrations to text review, it’s the same.
-You want to make sure the illustration fits the text per spread.
+You want to make sure the illustration fits the text on each page.
 Most illustrators get this right, but I’ve come across a few who do make mistakes.

 This is your book.
 You want it to be the best it can be.
 This means getting all the details right.